-- This Article is for the purpose of permitting eligible employees who are members of the Union to pay dues through the authorization of voluntary allotments from their compensations. - B. This Article covers all eligible employees: - 1. who are members in good standing of the Union; - 2. who have voluntarily completed SF-1187, Request for Payroll Deduction for Labor Organization Dues; and who receive compensation sufficient to cover the total amount of the allotment. - C. A properly submitted SF-1187 consists of an original SF-1187 with attached copies, or an original SF-1187 with two (2) photocopies, or a signed facsimile SF-1187 with two (2) copies, submitted by a local Union official to the Pavroll Center. - The Employer shall automatically withhold, on a biweekly basis, the appropriate amount of dues from any bargaining unit employee who submitted an SF-1187.
+- A. This Article is for the purpose of permitting eligible employees who are members of the Union to pay dues through the authorization of voluntary allotments from their compensations. - B. This Article covers all eligible employees: - 1. who are members in good standing of the Union; - 2. who have voluntarily completed SF-1187, Request for Payroll Deduction for Labor Organization Dues; and who receive compensation sufficient to cover the total amount of the allotment. - C. A properly submitted SF-1187 consists of an original SF-1187 with attached copies, or an original SF-1187 with two (2) photocopies, or a signed facsimile SF-1187 with two (2) copies, submitted by a local Union official, or by the NTEU National office, to the Payroll Center. - D. The Employer shall automatically withhold, on a biweekly basis, the appropriate amount of dues from any bargaining unit employee who has submitted an SF-1187.

-- Certification and remittance procedures shall be as follows: - dues will be wire transferred to the bank account designated by the Union; - 2. electronic files will be transmitted to the Administrative Controller, National Treasury Employees Union, 1750 H St., NW, Washington, DC 20006; and - 3. the Union's National President or any Chapter officer who has submitted proper notification to the Payroll Center is authorized to make the necessary certification of SF-1187.
+- A. Certification and remittance procedures shall be as follows: - 1. dues will be wire transferred to the bank account designated by the Union; - electronic files will be transmitted to the Administrative Controller, National Treasury Employees Union, 800 K Street, NW, Suite 1000, Washington, DC 20001; and - 3. the Union's National President or any Chapter officer who has submitted proper notification to the Payroll Center is authorized to make the necessary certification of SF-1187.

-- A. The Union will: - 1. inform and educate its members on the voluntary nature of the system for allotment of Union dues, including the conditions under which the allotment may be revoked; - 2. purchase and distribute to its members SF-1187; - 3. inform the Employer of changes in the certification and remittance procedures; - 4. forward properly executed and certified SF-1187s, using transmittal Form 3210, to the the Payroll Center on a timely basis; - 5. forward an employee's revocation (SF-1188, Revocation of Voluntary Authorization for Allotment of Compensation for Payment of Employee Organization Dues) to the Payroll Center on a timely basis when such revocation is submitted to the Union, - 6. inform the Payroll Center of the name of any participating employee who has been expelled or ceases to be a member in good standing in the Union within ten (10) days of the date of such final determination: and - 7. inform the Employer of any change in the formula for membership dues. - The Union may submit the SF-1187 and SF-1188 by either mail or to an Efacsimile box designated by the Employer.
+- A. The Union will: - inform and educate its members on the voluntary nature of the system for allotment of Union dues, including the conditions under which the allotment may be revoked; - purchase and distribute to its members SF-1187; - 3. inform the Employer of changes in the certification and remittance procedures; - 4. forward properly executed and certified SF-1187s to the Payroll Center on a timely basis; - forward an employee's revocation (SF-1188, Revocation of Voluntary Authorization for Allotment of Compensation for Payment of Employee Organization Dues) to the Payroll Center on a timely basis when such revocation is submitted to the Union; - inform the Payroll Center of the name of any participating employee who has been expelled or ceases to be a member in good standing in the Union within ten (10) days of the date of such final determination; and - 7. inform the Employer of any change in the formula for membership dues. - B. The Union may submit the SF-1187 and SF-1188 by either email or to an EFax number designated by the Employer.